pomppa/medusa-docker/README.md

 database is `medusa-docker`, append to above command for connecting to it.

-### run migrations
+### about migrations

-database will be migrated first time you build the images but you can run migrations manually postgres is considered remote as connection string does not contain `localhost` - some migrations might not run bug in medusa core, running migrations does not always apply custom driver options. use `?sslmode=false` or similar
+- database will be migrated first time you build the images

+- postgres is considered remote as connection string does not contain `localhost`
+- bug in medusa core prevents running some migrations as custom driver options are not applied
+- use `?sslmode=false` or similar in connection string

 ```
 $ docker exec medusa-server npx medusa migrations run